propublica/facebook-political-ads/README.md

 In general, the project needs more tests.
 We've written a couple of tests for parsing the Facebook timeline in the extension directory, and a few for the tricky bits in the server, but any help here would be great!

 Also, the rust backend needs a bit of love and care, and there is a bit of a mess in `backend/server/src/server.rs` that could use cleaning up.
-It would be nice to move the classification to rust as well.